AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 #### Examples of alevinQC reports:
 If you'd like to see the full QC report for P4_3 mouse bladder sample [go here.](https://alexslemonade.github.io/training-modules/scRNA-seq/data/10X_P4_3_qc_report.html)

-As a contrast, here is an example of a [poor quality sample alevin qc report](https://alexslemonade.github.io/training-modules/scRNA-seq/data/Bad_Example_10X_P4_2_qc_report.html)
+As a contrast, here is an example of a [poor quality sample alevin QC report](https://alexslemonade.github.io/training-modules/scRNA-seq/data/Bad_Example_10X_P4_2_qc_report.html)